kanbanyte/sepa/assessments/srs.md

 <div class="page"/><!-- page break -->

 # Interface Requirements
-The software system does not operate independently but in conjunction with multiple actors.\
+Project 24 is designed to be a highly integrated system that works in conjunction with multiple actors.\
-On the hardware front, it processes input from the depth camera and produces command for the cobot.\
+At a hardware level, the system is responsible for processing the input from the depth camera and producing commands for the cobot.\
-In terms of software, it interacts with the existing cobot control system and associated toolkit.\
+The system's software is responsible for interacting with the existing cobot control system and associated toolkit.

-Communication with the human operator is conducted via a graphical interface.
+The communication between the CV and the cobot should be seamless, with the system able to send commands to the cobot without any need for human intervention.
+This level of automation is achieved through the use of advanced artificial intelligence algorithms, such as ML, that enable the system to learn from its environment and adapt to changing conditions.

+The CV should be highly intuitive and easy to use.\
+It should have a simple and user-friendly interface that allows users to quickly configure the system and monitor its operation.\
+This interface should be designed to be accessible to users with varying levels of technical expertise, with clear and concise instructions provided throughout the system.

 ## System In Context
 ```mermaid